s1db/2021-THI-Internship/Meetings/meeting_01.md

         - assert, like test.
     - Defining Functions -- similar to Predicates but with more general return types.

+## Meeting Questions
+- [x] Related papers to the search method we discussed last time.
+- [x] Do we have models with a large solution set.
+    - [x] Bus Tour not working
 ## Tasks for next sprint
+Go through the already written code.